Patient Education · Balaji Horizon

 Ensure Adequate Water Intake

 Higher water intake levels are fundamental during this process to ensure proper hydration.
-A woman’s cellular activity is heavily dependent on water intake; thus, keeping a high water dosage helps balance balance body hormones.
-Furthermore, drinking more water helps regulate the body’s functions and ensures the surrounding environment of the uterus remains favorable for implantation.
+A woman’s cellular activity is heavily dependent on water intake; thus, keeping a high water dosage helps balance balance body hormones. drinking more water helps regulate the body’s functions and ensures the surrounding environment of the uterus remains favorable for implantation.

 Take Care of Yourself